Skip to main content

 This guide walks you through configuring a secondary language for Documents, updating translations for system fields, creating Document Templates in your secondary language, and using them in bookings.
 Following these steps ensures all document content appears fully translated for customers.

 Note: These steps apply to Documents.
-If you’re creating multilingual Smart Proposals, follow the Multilingual Smart Proposals guide.
+If you’re creating multilingual Smart Proposals, follow the Multilingual Proposals guide.

 Step 1: Set Your Secondary Language